For cPanel & WHM 11.48

 |Device||Default mount point||file system type||Mount options||Dump option||fsck order|

 To remount a backup disk while the system boots, run the following command:

 Run backups manually

 If the backup is up-to-date and you wish to run backups anyway, run the

 A note about backups

 The backup process runs as the cPanel user whose data it backs up.
-Anything a user cannot access is not backed up.
+The backup process does not back up files or directories that a user cannot access.